0sx86/os-notes/README.md

 - If software requires RDTSC to be executed only after all previous instructions have executed and all previous loads are globally visible,1 it can execute LFENCE immediately before RDTSC.
 - If software requires RDTSC to be executed only after all previous instructions have executed and all previous loads and stores are globally visible, it can execute the sequence MFENCE;LFENCE immediately before RDTSC.
 - If software requires RDTSC to be executed prior to execution of any subsequent instruction (including any memory accesses), it can execute the sequence LFENCE immediately after RDTSC.

+### Paging
+When paging is enabled, a linear address is the same thing as a virtual memory address or virtual address.
+The Translation Lookaside Buffer (TLB) is a cache of Virtual -> Physical mappings the MMU consults.
+Paging makes memory access virtual in that no longer does the linear address correspond to the exact same physical address ent out on the bus lines to RAM.
+Low addresses can map to high addresses, or low addresses, or no addresses.